 What is the Current State of Housing Eviction in Michigan?

-The order applies to all areas of the state that are experiencing substantial or high levels of community transmission of COVID-19.
-Counties in southern Michigan including Hillsdale, Branch, Lenawee and Jackson all meet these levels.
+The order applies to all areas of the state experiencing substantial or high levels of community transmission of COVID-19.
+Counties in southern Michigan, including Hillsdale, Branch, Lenawee, and Jackson, all meet these levels.

 Do all tenants qualify for the moratorium?

-Not being able to pay full rent due to a financial hardship such as:
+Not being able to pay full rent due to financial hardship such as:

 Substantial loss of household income,

 Loss of wages,

 Extraordinary out-of-pocket medical expenses.
 (The hardship does not have to be related to the COVID-19 pandemic.)

 Earning no more than $99,000 in annual income or no more than $198,000 if filing a joint tax return.

 Were not required to report any income in 2020 to the IRS.